gtaws/ProtectWithWAF/lab1/README.md

 4. Assure you get HTTP 403 response from WAF:
     ![](.//media/image24.png)

-5. Start JMeter DoS scenario and navigate to the Results tree.
+5. Start JMeter DOS scenario again, clicking the green play arrow in the menu ribbon, and navigate to the Results tree.
 Watch the request till they start failing after reaching 2000 requests / 5 min as configured in your rate-based rule:
     ![](.//media/image25.png)

 6. Go to AWS WAF Console and navigate to **Rules-\> HTTPFlood1Rule**.
 Notice IP addresses that are currently blocked by this rule: